JTdevelop/FastTime/README.md

 ## Deep Dive Coding Java Android __Salesforce__ Cohort 4

 ### Aims and Motivations

 #### Why choose FastTime?
 * To facilitate the completion of the requirements set forth in the course syllabus of the Java Android Salesforce Cohort 4 bootcamp to completion.
-* To build a simpler timer system that works
+* To build a simple timer system that works to keep track of the last time you ate something.
+* To build a simple app that implements a interval workout timer.
-* To build my knowledge skills and abilities in Java and Android
+* To build my knowledge, skills, and abilities with Java and Android development.

 #### Why is FastTime a potentially or particularly useful or interesting app?
 * It's an application in which myself and other users can personally use to better track eating habits.
 * It's an application in which myself and other users can have an audibile timer for interval  or round workouts.